So You Want To / Write a Cyberpunk Story

 - Rule of Cool: Style is everything.
 If the hero can't do it with panache, it's not worth doing (Unless it is).
 Use in extreme moderation.

 - Science Is Bad: To a certain degree.
 The negative effects of technology feature heavily in cyberpunk fiction, but it is often not technology itself that is explored, but rather the possibilities for abuse.
+Of course, if you also want to explore technology's benefits, then go ahead, but like we said, don't forget to explore it's negative side-effects as well.
+It's necessary.

 These tropes cover a wide spectrum of choices regarding a certain element of your story, and you're going to have to pick a spot somewhere on that spectrum.
 Unless we've forgotten to include something, and you can spot it, because in that case you might actually surprise us after all.